Max Online: 418 @ 07/02/12 07:29 AM

 There's no escaping reality, I think to myself as I enter a room where a woman is holding out her hands to paintings and referring to them as Picasso's dark period.
 He has depicted scenes of the poor as if they were royalty.

 In one dark room there are two wide, tall wooden pillars with shapes cut into their sides.
 They are smoothly cut into but the structures look primal, archaic.
 Anything manipulated is art.
 Someone's hands touched it.
+Why would someone touch a snake.

 I sit as a wave of drunkenness hits.
 There's a difference between compounds and ions.
 I read it on Wikipedia.
 The world is made of both.
 They see a dead planet.
 Mars, Jupiter, Mercury, but I know the Life in it.
 I step through the Korean rooms, asking Mongolians of my true heritage.